madebykind/madebykind-v3/content/blog/building-a-more-sustainable-future.md

 description: There are many ways we can improve the efficiency of a website, many of which Kind already includes as standard practice.
 draft: false
 toc: true
-summary: There are many ways we can improve the efficiency of a website, many of which Kind already includes as standard practice.
+intro: There are many ways we can improve the efficiency of a website, many of which Kind already includes as standard practice.
 tags: ['Environment','Mobile-first design','Digital sustainability']
 ---